absozero/awesome-devtools/README.md

 <!-- description -->

-A one line description of the product or tool.
-See [awesome-firebase](https://github.com/jthegedus/awesome-firebase) for an example.
+A multitude of tools and apps, as well as other resources showing where I am personally and acting somewhat as a knowledge base for my usage.

 </div>